Rajan Sawhney: Minister of Trade, Immigration and Multiculturalism

-Leadership Race

-After Jason Kenney stepped down as leader of the United Conservative Party, a leadership election was called.
-Rajan Sawhney stepped down from her role as Minister of Transportation to compete for leadership of the UCP.
-Sawhney’s leadership campaign platform included: Support for the Alberta energy industry and increasing trade of Alberta energy, a public inquiry to Alberta’s response to the COVID-19 pandemic, strengthening the relationship with healthcare workers, "fairness" for Alberta in the Canada confederation, and expanding diabetes supports.

 Minister of Advanced Education

-Rajan Sawhney was sworn in as Minister of Advanced Education on June 9, 2023.
+Sawhney was nominated by the UCP to run for the 2023 provincial election for the riding of Calgary-North West.
+On June 9, 2023, following the provincial election, Sawhney was appointed as Minister of Advanced Education.
 As Minister, she has overseen a number of initiatives, notably including the Targeted Enrolment Expansion initiative, a $312 million investment over 4 years to increase seats in high-demand post-secondary programs, as well as a number of significant capital investments in post-secondaries, in addition to operating funding.

 Budget 2025 included $1.5 billion in Advanced Education capital investments, notably including $100 million for the University of Alberta's Biological Sciences Centre, $55 for the Multidisciplinary Hub at the University of Calgary, $43 million to NAIT's Advanced Skills Centre, $30 million for SAIT's Campus Centre, and $63 million to the Olds College WJ Elliot Expansion.
 She has also had a particular focus on skilled trades in her role, and through Alberta's proposed Budget 2025 has announced a new grant program for union training providers to provide apprenticeship education.

+Minister of Indigenous Relations

+On May 16, 2025, she was shuffled to Minister of Indigenous Relations.

+A recall petition was initiated against Rajan Sawhney on November 25, 2025.
+The petition application was filed with Elections Alberta and approved on November 14, 2025, which gave the lead organizer 90 days to collect 14,893 valid signatures needed to trigger a recall vote in the riding.
+On February 26, 2026, Elections Alberta declared the recall petition failed to secure sufficient signatures with 3,399 total preliminary signatures counted.
+As the preliminary count did not exceed the required number of signatures, the validation process was halted and total number of valid signatures counted was zero.